 These beautiful seahorses are adapted from an amazing torn paper collage I found at Torn Paper Paintings by Wanda Edwards.
 I thought it might be fun to recreate this seahorse in a way that children could color and cut with ease so I drew a template based on this seahorse and decided to color it with bleeding tissue paper instead.
 It’s not as stunning as Ms. Edwards torn paper art, but I think your children will be amazed at the work they can do, and this technique might inspire them to start making their own shapes from paper as well.

-Print up your template on cardstock or watercolor paper.
-You will need one template per child, and your final project will be facing the opposite direction of the seahorse template
+Print up your seahorse template on cardstock or watercolor paper.
+You will need one template per child, and your final project will be facing the opposite direction of the seahorse template.

 Turn your seahorse template over so that you’re working on the backside of the paper.
 Using a small paintbrush and a dab of water begin arranging your tissue paper onto your paper.

 After your paper has dried completely (use a hair dryer if you are impatient or doing this in a single classroom setting) you can begin to cut out your shapes.
-I suggest cutting these out one at a time then assembling them.
+I suggest cutting these out one at a time assembling them carefully in the correct order.
 Younger children will need help with the cutting so be sure to plan for that if you’re doing this project with multiple young students.

 Using a piece of black construction paper as your background, begin to assemble your seahorse parts.
 You may want to print a second copy of the seahorse template to use as a reference guide.
 Be sure to leave black spaces shinning through just as in the template.